bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

    context-directory and the absolute classpath (the absolute path to the executable jar).
 You will need it to run the application using ``runcompss-docker``.
-In addition, if you plan on distributing the application, you can use the Dockerhub image’s information tab to write them, so the application users can retrieve them.
+In addition, if you plan on distributing the application, you can use the Docker Hub image’s information tab to write them, so the application users can retrieve them.